bmdoil/code-bits-webapp/README.md

 - docker-compose exec server python manage.py test

-To test with Travis CI
+##To test with Travis CI

+- After forking the repository, sign up on travis-ci.org if you don't already have an account

+- Navigate to the repo on travis: https://travis-ci.org/[yourusername]/bdoil-cs493-grading

+- Click 'Activate Repository'

+- Push the repo to initiate the tests